n-rook/osfe-spell-balance/docs/anima.md

 **No change**

 I want to buff EXPLOSION! but I need to make sure reducing the start- and end-lag doesn't make animations go out of sync, so I haven't done it yet.

+### Fimbulveter

+**No change**

+Fimbulveter is extremely strong right now, almost trivializing many hallway fights.
+But it is a Calamity spell.
+I'm watching it but I think it's fine for now.